SFGLab/nf-hichip/README.md

 ## Citation
 If you use nf-HiChIP in your research (the idea, the algorithm, the analysis scripts, or the supplemental data), please give us a star on the GitHub repo page and cite our paper as follows:

-> Preprint bioRxiv:

-Jodkowska, K., Parteka-Tojek, Z., Agarwal, A., Denkiewicz, M., Korsak, S., Chiliński, M., Banecki, K., & Plewczynski, D. (2024).
-Improved cohesin HiChIP protocol and bioinformatic analysis for robust detection of chromatin loops and stripes.
-In bioRxiv (p.
-2024.05.16.594268). https://doi.org/10.1101/2024.05.16.594268
+> Buka, K., Parteka-Tojek, Z., Agarwal, A. et al. Improved cohesin HiChIP protocol and bioinformatic analysis for robust detection of chromatin loops and stripes.
+Commun Biol 8, 437 (2025). https://doi.org/10.1038/s42003-025-07847-w

 -------